duysmile/blogs-github/README.md

 # blogs-github
 Some blogs of me.
-You can visit https://duysmile.com to see in GUI.
+You can visit https://duysmile.com to see in UI.